-Prainha Village is certified with the Clean & Safe seal, issued by Turismo de Portugal.
+Prainha Village is certified with the Clean & Safe badge, issued by Turismo de Portugal.

-For your safety, we have developed a more complete and comprehensive plan for each one of our units, which we detail below:
+For your safety, we have developed a complete and comprehensive plan for each one of our units, which we detail below.
+You can also find the ongoing restrictions/obligations you should follow inside and outside our complex.

 1. PREVENTION PROCEDURES